Frequently Asked Questions

 Sessions

-Following a complementary consultation (15-20 mins) to find out if we are a good fit for each other, sessions are generally as below:
+• Following a complimentary consultation (15-20 mins) to find out if we are a good fit for each other, sessions are generally as below:

 Missed sessions will be charged at full price, unless at least 48 hours notice is given.
 So, please let us know as soon as possible if you cannot make your scheduled session, and we will reschedule it.